top of page

 Reviving Faith and Culture: Easter on the Sacred Island of Patmos

 Patmos Island, nestled in the Dodecanese archipelago of Greece, is a destination unlike any other.
 Unlike some of its neighbouring islands in the Aegean, Patmos relies less on tourism and has deliberately refrained from building an airport to preserve its pristine beauty.
 However, it is a hotspot for religious tourism, thanks to its historic significance as the place where Saint John wrote the Cave of the Apocalypse.
+That trip was in collaboration with Blue Star Ferries.

 Easter on the Greek island of Patmos, Greece.
 Black and White Photography by George Tatakis